Guide to Student Opportunities in Arbitration

 The Willem C. Vis International Commercial Arbitration Moot Competition helps foster the study of international commercial law and arbitration for resolution of international business disputes through its application to a concrete problem of a client.
 Over the course of six months, students prepare a memorandum for claimant and respondent and compete in oral arguments against nearly 250 teams of law students from all over the world.
-Students are encouraged to contact the Mock Trial Honor Society emailing email@example.com.
+Students are encouraged to contact the Moot Court Honor Society emailing email@example.com.

 - Frankfurt Investment Arbitration Moot Court Competition

 The Competition is a simulated hearing before an arbitration tribunal set up according to the rules of the International Convention for the Settlement of Investment (ICSID.)
 The moot court is hosted by the Johann Wolfgang Goethe University, Frankfurt am Main and will take place March 9-14.
 2015.
 For additional information please send an email to firstname.lastname@example.org.